← Blog

 Migrating between them

 Both export Markdown.
-Going Day One → Jottii: export your entries, drag them into Jottii (we're working on a one-click importer).
-Going Jottii → Day One: same direction, your data is yours.
+Going Day One → Jottii: export your entries, zip the folder, drop it into Jottii's Settings → Import.
+Full step-by-step is in Bring Your Notes From Anywhere to Jottii.
+Going Jottii → Day One: one-click Markdown export, your data is yours.

 We design Jottii so leaving is easy.
 We think that's how trust works.